Where around the world is donor anonymity banned?

 result in a drop in donor numbers.

-The HFEA in the UK has updated its figures to include two more years showing
+The HFEA in the UK has updated its figures to include numbers through 2013.
+We can see that

-that the numbers of UK sperm donors have gone *up* six years in a row since the
+that the numbers of UK donors have gone *up* since the

 All new donors registered